bellroy/trike-programming-language-test/README.md

 (we'll call these the operands), and as another argument another integer (we'll call this the desired result).
 Your class should provide a function `guess` that takes an integer (guesses).
 When `guess` is called, your class should attempt to output `guesses` X string representations of equations, their result, and the difference between that result and the desired result.

-If the equation is exactly equal to the desired result, the program should exit.
-For the sake of this exercise, you only need consider integers (i.e. use integer division).
-Your equations should honour [BODMAS](https://www.mathsisfun.com/operation-order-bodmas.html) but you don't need to worry about the BO, just the DMAS.

-For extra points, do something clever that reduces the average number of guesses your class needs to make for each call to `guess`.
+Finally, the class should output the number of guesses and what the best guess was.

 e.g.

 ```
-> equation_guesser.new([1, 2, 3, 4], 24)
+> equation_guesser = EquationGuesser.new([1, 2, 3, 4], 24)
-> guesses(3)
+> equation_guesser.guesses(3)
-Guess 1: 1 + 2 + 3 + 4 = 10 (-14)
+1 + 2 + 3 + 4 = 10 (-14)
+1 * 2 * 3 * 4 = 24 (0)
-Guess 2: 1 * 2 * 3 * 4 = 24 (0)
+Guesses: 2 Best Guess: 1 * 2 * 3 * 4 = 24 (0)
 ```

+If the equation is exactly equal to the desired result, the program should exit.
+For the sake of this exercise, you only need consider positive integers (i.e. use integer division).
+Your equations should honour [BODMAS](https://www.mathsisfun.com/operation-order-bodmas.html) but you don't need to worry about the BO, just the DMAS.

+For extra points:
+* make it so your `guess` function is able to process many operands without taking forever
+* do at least one thing that reduces the average number of guesses your class needs to make for each call to `guess`.

 ## Problem 3 - Expanding Your Horizons